 R&D and commercialising the next great idea

-Australia has a long history of innovation in the agribusiness, food & beverage space, investing in 'better for you' foods and alternatives to the market.
+Australia has a long history of innovation in the agribusiness, food & beverage space, ranging from investing in 'better for you' foods and alternatives, to the market using technology across agricultural processes, disease outbreaks or managing waste.
 However, we know going from concept to commercialisation can be a tricky process.
-The support and incentives are there, and our experts in Innovation Incentives understand the nuances to make the system work for you.
+The support and incentives are there, and our experts in innovation incentives understand the nuances to make the system work for you.

 Creating business opportunities through grant program